dabrahams/magoo/DesignNotes.md

 Instead, the system uses the idea of “property maps”—developed for the Boost Graph Library—to store annotations.
-The concept is to take data that you might otherwise store internally to a data structure, such as an AST node's type or a graph vertex's color, and put it in a parallel data structure where it can be looked up by the identity of the thing with which it is associated.
+The concept is to take data that you might otherwise store internally to a data structure, such as an AST node's type or a graph vertex's color, and put it in a data structure like a dictionary or array, where it can be looked up by the identity of the thing with which it is associated.

-So the AST is always exactly what the parser produces, and
+So, currently, the AST is never mutated once constructed, and the phases of translation are responsible for adding annotation information to property maps.
+The phases also use property maps as part of their internal processing; these are generally private properties that are discarded when the phase is complete.

 #### Node Equality and Identity